Akemi Dawn Bowman: Personal life

-Bowman credits music as one of her big writing inspirations, and took flute and piano lessons when she was younger.
+Bowman credits music as one of her big writing inspirations and had flute and piano lessons when she was younger.
 She often centers mental health in her novels because of her own experiences growing up.

-In addition to writing novels, Bowman has written short fiction for the Magic: The Gathering online web story Kamigawa: Neon Dynasty.
+In addition to writing novels, Bowman has written short fiction for the Magic: The Gathering online web story "Kamigawa: Neon Dynasty".

-She currently lives in Scotland with her family.
+As of March 2020, she lives in Scotland with her family.